m7a/bo-tar-ada/README.md

    │    ├── tar.ads
    │    └── build.xml
    │
+   ├── test_suite/                    Various test cases to check some basic │    ├── tartest.adb               library functions.
+Can run coverage tests │    ├── references.ads            by using `ant cov` on Linux systems.
+   │    └── build.xml
+   │
    ├── tool_taradaarc/                Minimal example of an “archiver” │    ├── build.xml                 program that can be used to create TAR │    ├── metadata.adb              archives out of file system trees.
-It │    ├── metadata.ads              demonstrates the usage of the library for │    ├── pstat.c                   a non-trivial use-case.
+It │    ├── metadata.ads              demonstrates the usage of the library in │    ├── pstat.c                   a non-trivial use-case.
    │    └── taradaarc.adb
    │
-   ├── tool_taradahello/
-   │    ├── build.xml
-   │    └── taradahello.adb           “Hello World” example using this library
+   ├── tool_taradahello/              “Hello World” example using this library │    ├── build.xml
+   │    └── taradahello.adb
    │
    ├── README.md                      This file
    ├── debian-changelog.txt           Changelog information for .deb build